Share this Post

 NOTE: Your contractor will not honestly know the absolute thickness of the floor and width of the footing until he removes the first piece of the basement floor to install drainage.

 You have to get the right match.
 Don’t lock yourself into any cookie-cutter waterproofing systems.
-They don’t work well in most foundations and hardly adaptable to wide footers and thick floors.
-Once a cookie-cutter waterproofing contractor opens up your floor and finds that your foundation is constructed in a non-standard way, they will work around it.
+They don’t work well in most foundations and are hardly adaptable to wide footers and thick floors.
+Once a cookie-cutter waterproofing contractor opens up your floor and finds that your foundation is constructed non-standard, they will work around it.

 NOTE: Cookie-cutter waterproofing systems work around the restrictions and code-compliance by making compromises.

 A standard foundation has a 16-inch wide footing and an 8-inch wall.
-If you sit the 8-inch wall in the center of a 16-inch footing, you have a 4-inch ledge on the outside… It’s not the vital side, but the ledge on the inside is what’s really important.
-The floor is poured, so it goes over, and it sits on top of that 4-inch ledge.
+If you sit the 8-inch wall in the center of a 16-inch footing, you have a 4-inch ledge on the outside… It’s not the vital side, but the ledge on the inside is what’s important.
+The floor is poured, so it goes over and sits on top of that 4-inch ledge.

 Cookie-cutter Waterproofing System Dilemma

-If drainage is sitting on the footing, compare it against the thickness of a floor that is 5 to 6 inches.
+If drainage is sitting on the footing, compare it against the thickness of a 5 to 6 inches floor.
 A cookie-cutter gutter-like waterproofing system doesn’t work because the floor thickness matches or supersedes the height of the system’s drainage.
 In this case, the gutter-like system must be installed above the footing, so the system flange can remain exposed after the floor is replaced on top of it with cement.

 NOTE: American Dry Basement Systems installers find thick basement floors in 25% of customers’ homes.